sadia-sigma-lab/sadia-asif.github.io/_pages/about.md

 ---

-I am currently a PhD student in Computer Science at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) advised by [Dr. Mohammad Mohammadi Amiri](https://mmamiri.github.io/) My research interest lies broadly in the field of Machine Learning, Artificial Intelligence and Data Valuation.
-I aim to make AI and LLMs beneficial for everyone by exploring the techniques for measuring data quality.
+I am currently a PhD student in Computer Science at [Rensselaer Polytechnic Institute](https://www.rpi.edu/) advised by [Dr. Mohammad Mohammadi Amiri](https://mmamiri.github.io/).
+My research interests lie broadly in Machine Learning, Artificial Intelligence, and Data Valuation.
+I am particularly focused on developing methods to measure data quality, aiming to make AI and large language models (LLMs) more beneficial for everyone.

- Previously, I obtained a Bachelor's Degree from  [National University of Sciences and Technology](https://nust.edu.pk/)
+I hold a Bachelor's Degree in Electrical Engineering with a minor in Computer Science from th [National University of Sciences and Technology](https://nust.edu.pk/).

 <!-- A data-driven personal website
 ======